William Randolph: Early years

-William Randolph was baptized in Moreton Morrell, Warwickshire, England on 7 November 1650.
-He was the son of Richard Randolph (21 Feb 1621 – 2 May 1678) and Elizabeth Ryland (21 Oct 1621 – 1669) of Warwickshire.
+Randolph was baptized in Moreton Morrell in Warwickshire, England on 7 November 1650.
+He was the son of Richard Randolph (21 February 1621 – 2 May 1678) and wife Elizabeth Ryland (21 October 1621 – 1669) of Warwickshire.
 Richard Randolph was originally from Little Houghton (also called Houghton Parva), a small village east of Northampton, where Richard Randolph's father, William, was a "steward and servant" to Edward la Zouche, 11th Baron Zouche (1556–1625), having previously served in that same capacity to Sir George Goring, a landowner in Sussex.
 William was the fourth of seven Randolph children.

 Richard and Elizabeth moved to Warwickshire before the birth of their first child in Moreton Morrell in 1647.
 They lived within the "heart of Parliamentarian Warwickshire" throughout the end of the English Civil Wars.
 His family were among the Cavaliers who supported the king.
 In 1657, the last of their children was born in Moreton Morrell.
 The same year, Elizabeth's father was buried there.
 Then, the family moved to Dublin.
 His mother died there around 1669 and his father about two years later.

 William's uncle, Henry Randolph (1623–1673), traveled to England and Ireland from Virginia in 1669, and sponsored William to emigrate to Colonial Virginia.
 He arrived without money and an axe.
 He arrived in an area replete with others whose families had also supported the king during the Civil War.
 His family had long been members of the court.
 William Randolph was in the colony by 12 February 1672 when he appears in the record as witness to a land transaction.